-If the blade server is operating, shut down the operating system; then, press the powercontrol button (behind the blade server control panel door) to turn off the blade server (see Turning off the blade server on page 16 for more information).
+- 1. Read the safety information that begins on page vii and Installation guidelines on page 23. - 2.
+If the blade server is operating, shut down the operating system. - 3.
+Press the power button to turn off the blade server (see Turning off the blade server on page 16 for more information).